900 Calories a Day - 100calsnacks

 • Lunch: Grilled chicken salad with mixed greens, cherry tomatoes, cucumbers, and balsamic vinegar (250 calories).

-• Snack: Delicious and crispy protein puffs, that are both indulgent and healthy.
+• Snack: Delicious and crispy low calorie protein bars, protein puffs, that are both indulgent and healthy.

 • Dinner: Baked salmon with steamed broccoli and lemon (250 calories).